Updated 31 May 2023

 - Salt and pepper to taste

-- 2 cups cherry tomatoes or 1 can (14½ oz.) tomatoes, drained and finely chopped
+- 2 cups cherry tomatoes, left whole or halved, or 1 can (14½ oz.) tomatoes, drained and rough chopped

-- ½ tsp crushed red pepper flakes (or more according to taste)
+- ½ teaspoon crushed red pepper flakes (or more according to taste)

 - ½ tsp sweet paprika

-- 1 - 1½ pounds large shrimp, peeled and deveined (thawed if frozen)
+- 1 - 1½ pounds large shrimp, peeled and deveined (thawed if frozen)and patted dry

 - ½ cup of Greek feta cheese, crumbled plus more for serving

-- 2 tbsp each roughly chopped mint and parsley plus extra for garnish while plating
+- 2 tablespoons each chopped mint and parsley plus extra for garnish while plating

 For the lemon parsley orzo